 Photo: The lung association

-The dangers of radon
+The effects of being exposed to radon

 High-density exposure to radon gas is the second most frequent cause of lung cancer (10 to 16% in Quebec), right after cigarettes.
 In the past few years, radon has become a major concern for various government and health organizations that have decided to document the problem and the various risks relating to radon ingress.

-Diagnosing a radon problem
+Diagnosing a radon problem in your home

 There is no consensus between experts regarding the maximum amount of radon that can be found inside a building before it turns into a problem.
 However, various distinct sources agree that the directive issued by Health Canada is the right one.
 The documentation prepared by this branch of the Canadian government states that if the radon level surpasses 200BQ/m³ inside the building, corrective measures will have to be applied within the next two years.